 ENGINEERING DIVISION MONTHLY REPORT

-Eric Miller, Supervising Engineering Aide
+Charles Carbone, P.E., Supervising Engineering Aide

-LOT DEVELOMPENT PLAN REVIEW
+LOT DEVELOPMENT PLAN REVIEW

-A meeting was attended with the Township Administrator, Construction Official and Health Officer to discuss changing the antiquated 1978 Site Plan Review legislation (Township Code, Section 110-4).
-The Engineering Division has proposed changes to modernize and standardize the laws that govern spot lot development for single family residential homes, additions and accessory buildings.
-Four (4) initial, single family, residential lot development plans were reviewed for compliance with the Township Code and any applicable Board resolutions.
-Two (2) as-built / final plans were reviewed, inspected and processed.
-All lot development plan review results are entered into the Spatial Data Logic system.
+Seven (7) initial, single-family, residential lot development plans were reviewed for compliance with Section 110-4 of the Township Code and any applicable Board resolutions.
+All lot development plan review results are entered into the “Spatial Data Logic” system.
 The results are also posted for public consumption within the Engineering Division section of the Township’s website (www.westmilford.org) under the Site Plan Tracker.

 PAVEMENT MANAGEMENT PROGRAM